Frank Walker (Australian politician): Federal political career

-Saddam Hussein to look after the welfare of the Kurds".

-Walker described Reith as "a suburban solicitor" who got grappled with complexities of Mabo.

 Career after politics

 Frank Walker served as a Judge of the Compensation Court of New South Wales between 1997 and 2003.
 On the abolition of the Compensation Court in 2003, he was appointed to the District Court of New South Wales and the Dust Diseases Tribunal of New South Wales.
 His caseload in the Dust Diseases Tribunal predominantly consisted of mesothelioma-related cases, and he retired in 2006.

 He was also president of the Schizophrenia Fellowship from 1998 until his death in 2012.
 His two sons, who had schizophrenia, both killed themselves when they were 33.

 Walker died of cancer, aged 69.
-His family accepted the offer of a state funeral that was held on 19 June 2012 at the Sydney Conservatorium of Music and was attended by several hundred people, including former Prime Minister Paul Keating, and three ex-premiers, including Nick Greiner, Aborigines, lawyers, judges (including former High Court Judge, Mary Gaudron QC), party faithful, unionists, friends and family.
+His family accepted the offer of a state funeral that was held on 19 June 2012 at the Sydney Conservatorium of Music and was attended by several hundred people, including former Prime Minister Paul Keating, and three ex-premiers, including Nick Greiner, members of the indigenous Australian community, lawyers, judges (including former High Court Judge, Mary Gaudron QC), party faithful, unionists, friends and family.
 Michael Gallacher MLC represented the NSW Premier, and Anthony Albanese MP represented the Prime Minister.

 A memorial lecture is held each year to commemorate Walker's life and achievements by the NSW Society of Labor Lawyers.